jaks97/Steam-Keys-Storage/README.md

 # Steam Keys Storage
-This is a tool I made to help myself to store Steam games keys in an easy way.
+This is a tool I made to help myself to store Steam games keys in an easy way and make trading easier.
 It is made in C# using Windows Forms and stores the data in a SQLite based database file.

 I made this tool some time ago for personal use, but I am sharing it now as it can be useful for others.
 This is why you can find some weird things on